Below are current job and internship postings for the Asylum Seeker Advocacy Project (ASAP).

 How to Apply

-Interested applicants should (1) answer a few short questions at the following link: https://goo.gl/forms/bMG9Ci60SW0bTZZz1 and (2) send a cover letter, resume, two references, and a writing sample to email@example.com.
-Applications will be considered on a rolling basis, and should be submitted no later than January 25, 2019.
-If you have questions, please email firstname.lastname@example.org.
+Interested applicants should (1) answer a few short questions at the following link: https://forms.gle/419rmF6Jn6dsynJ4A and (2) send a cover letter, resume, two references, and a writing sample to firstname.lastname@example.org using the subject line “Fellowship Sponsorship Application.”
+Applications will be considered on a rolling basis and should be submitted no later than July 1, 2019.
+If you have questions, please email email@example.com.

 ASAP is an equal opportunity employer.
 ASAP is an affirmative action employer and strongly encourages immigrants, people of color, people with disabilities, LGBTQ people, women, and all qualified persons to apply.

-The Asylum Seeker Advocacy Project (ASAP) at the Urban Justice Center is currently accepting applications for Spring and Summer 2019 legal internships.
+The Asylum Seeker Advocacy Project (ASAP) is currently accepting applications for Fall 2019 legal internships.
 Legal interns may assist in various aspects of client representation, including emergency legal assistance to asylum seekers at a distance and filings at immigration courts, the Board of Immigration Appeals, and Courts of Appeal.
 In addition, interns may prepare public education materials and support ASAP’s private online community, which provides thousands of refugee families with legal information and emergency support.

 Legal interns must be currently enrolled in law school and pursuing a U.S. law degree.
 Please note that a high degree of Spanish proficiency is a plus.